yoloso/US-China-Tech-Decoupling/README.md

 [![DOI](https://zenodo.org/badge/636888002.svg)](https://zenodo.org/badge/latestdoi/636888002)

-> This is a document with information and instruction for code and data reuse in the paper **US-China Tech Decoupling Increases Willingness to Share
+> This is a document with information and instruction for code and data reuse in the paper **"US-China Tech Decoupling Increases Willingness to Share
-Personal Data in China**
+Personal Data in China," by Lee, Larsen, and Wu. **

 ### Corresponding author: